 A first break can completely change a young professional’s career.
 As one of the best ways to gain the experience, contacts, and expertise to begin a career in music, the Recording Academy's GRAMMY U program provides college students with an inside look into the recording industry and the necessary foundation for their professional development.

 - Currently enrolled in a college/university.
-One year of course work towards degree in related field is preferred.
+One year of coursework toward a degree in a related field is preferred.

 - A passion for music and a desire to start a career in the recording industry.

 - Strong verbal, written, and analytical skills.